 The next point for consideration is the length of service and mode of training in the Reserve.
 I think there should be three classes-the first and second, each with five years as the term of service, and retaining fees of £10 and £5 per annum, in return for being called out annually; service in the third class to be optional, and for a further term of five or ten years without retaining fees.
-The men in this class would only be liable to be called out in time of war, when bounty could be paid to them who there they were embodied or not.
+The men in this class would only be liable to be called out in time of war, when bounty could be paid to them whether they were embodied or not.
 The men in the Reserve, not in Government employ, should be free to reside wherever they desired, and to leave the Colony on giving previous notice, the payment of fees being regulated so as to be always six months in arrear.
-Much of the annual training, such as company drill, muskery instruction, &c. would have to be conducted by small detachments, excepting at the capitals and large towns, in order to lessen the inconvenience; but an effort should be made to get the whole force together for a few days in each year, by engaging substitutes to take the place of the Government employés when training.
+Much of the annual training, such as company drill, muskerry instruction, &c. would have to be conducted by small detachments, excepting at the capitals and large towns, in order to lessen the inconvenience; but an effort should be made to get the whole force together for a few days in each year, by engaging substitutes to take the place of the Government employés when training.
 Officials in the employ of Government might also be induced by the payment of small retaining fees to qualify as officers for the Reserve Force.
-The training of the Police should be under the control of the Commissioners, and when brigaded with the paid Regular Force it should be under the control of the Commissioners, and when brigaded with the paid Regular Force it should be under the command of its officers.
+The training of the Police should be under the control of the Commissioners, and when brigaded with the paid Regular Force it should be under the command of its officers.
 In the large Colonies it might be advisable to attach permanently to the Force a section, commanded by a Police Officer, into which the men intended for the Police would be passed in order to undergo an intermediate training in police duties, and to which the Police in the Reserve would be attached for the annual training.
 This section could be utilised to reinforce the Police in times of pressure.
-In like manner, there would be no difficulty in imparting instruction to the me
+In like manner, there would be no difficulty in imparting instruction to the men qualifying for other Government Departments.